cawirawa/S.T.F.U/README.md

     pip install django djangorestframework django-cors-headers pillow django-image-cropping easy-thumbnails django_mysql

+4. Change your directory:
+Bash command:

+    cd STFU

-4. Start virtual server (Do this every time you are editing the back-end):
+5. Start virtual server (Do this every time you are editing the back-end):
 Make sure you are on the right directory (the directory that contains manage.py)
 command: